-Television formats are vulnerable to plagiarism, since it is widely believed they are not protected by existing copyright legislation.
-Many judges consider formats to be generic programme ‘ideas’, as opposed to creative works, maintaining that ideas cannot be protected by copyright law.
+Television formats are vulnerable to plagiarism, since the people who cause the unauthorized copies to happen (broadcasters) have the power, money and exhibition means to put the plagiarized versions to air.
+It is believed by some legal people that television formats are not protected by existing copyright legislation.
+Some judges consider formats to be generic programme ‘ideas’, as opposed to creative works, maintaining that ideas cannot be protected by copyright law.
+Even in jurisdictions where legislation supports the legal standing of formats, copyright infringement cases fail in many instances.

 It is hardly surprising that, in the absence of clear legal guidelines, courts have been reluctant to uphold claims of copyright infringement as applied to television formats.
-While the format trade assumes that intellectual property (IP) rights exist in formats, this assumption is disputed in law.
+While the format trade is built on the assumption that intellectual property (IP) rights exist in formats, this assumption is disputed in law.
 Against this backdrop, format theft continues to be a threat, rendering IP protection of central importance to the formats industry.

 Why FRAPA fights for the protection of formats

-A claim to ownership of a format must be made using the law of copyright.
+A claim of ownership of a format IP should be made using the law of copyright….amongst other legal remedies.
 But in order to justify one’s IP rights to a format, a clear case needs to be made to support the following arguments:

 - Formats require investment.
 The development, production and distribution of a format demand considerable financial resources.
 Investors need to be reassured that they will be able to make a profit on their investment.